bballagh/profile-hyde/about.md

 ## Reporting

 Here are some of the news packages I wrote, produced, and edited.
-All of these packaged aired on Daily Iowan TV.
+All of these packages aired on Daily Iowan TV.

 * [UI Dance Club](https://youtu.be/PSW7a0dhT0c)
 * [Plastic Bags at the UI](https://youtu.be/X9-X8jmiuUY)